Is Desktop Commander Safe?

 How to Verify Desktop Commander's Safety Yourself

-While Nerq provides automated trust analysis, we recommend these additional steps before adopting any AI tool:
+While Nerq provides automated trust analysis, we recommend these additional steps before adopting any software tool:

-3. Review permissions — Understand what access Desktop Commander requires.
-AI tools should follow the principle of least privilege.
+npm audit,pip-audit, orsnykto check for known vulnerabilities in Desktop Commander's dependency tree. - Review permissions — Understand what access Desktop Commander requires.
+Software tools should follow the principle of least privilege.

 Common Safety Concerns with Desktop Commander